 What Comedy Theatre

 In the early 1990's, Mike founded the improv group, What Comedy Theatre, along with Dee Macaluso, Deb Hope and John Swasey.
 Their regular Sunday night shows at the old Boatyard became almost a cult event.
 With piano genius Jonathan Benjamin providing the music, they made up some top-notch songs to go with the always hysterical comedy.
-His improvisational skills shine were a trademark in his stand-up and in the band performances, too.
+His improvisational skills were a trademark in his stand-up and in the band performances, too.
 There's no one better at talking to the crowd.
 That, combined with his ability to incorporate information about companies, bosses and employees made him a sought after speaker and entertainer at of business functions for years.

 Mike started as a professional voice over talent back in 1980.
 Versatility is his trademark.
 You've likely heard his voice narrating Texas history documentaries and shorts.
 He is terrific as a friendly, everyman sort of spokesperson.
 He has on air experience as a sports announcer, if that's what you're after.
-He has voiced anime characters fro over 15 years.
+He voiced anime characters for over 20 years.
 His accents and dialects are stellar.
 But it doesn't stop there.
 If you need a male voice actor to do narration, commercials, characters, comedy or pathos, contact Mike Vance.

 The PC Cowboys